 In January 1886, the Board of Supervisors officially entered the hospital business.
 A 69-bed hospital was completed at a cost of $4,000.
 The Supervisors inspected the building on January 8, 1886 and the first patients were admitted to Natividad.
 The first hospital building was replaced in 1928 by Spanish style architecture.
 Additional construction over the years began with tubercular isolation units and a long-term care unit between 1928 and 1948.
 In 1958, a three-story, 113-bed addition was completed.
 Natividad’s Mental Health Unit, the only locked unit in Monterey County, was upgraded in 1987, and a 12-bed Level II Nursery addition was dedicated in April 1993.

 Today’s main hospital opened in 1998, licensed for 163 beds.
 The Extended Care Unit, which closed in 2003, was replaced by the Sam Karas Acute Rehabilitation Center.
 Our Level III Neonatal Intensive Care Unit opened in 2005 and currently is licensed for 15 beds.
 As it stands now, Natividad is licensed for 172 beds and employs approximately 1,600 permanent and temporary/per-diem employees providing care to the community.

-Natividad provides more than 137,000 patients with care and treatment each year, and handles more than 52,000 emergency visits annually.
+Natividad provides more than 135,000 patients with care and treatment each year, and handles more than 53,000 emergency visits annually.
 There are more important services offered that makes Natividad a valuable asset in Monterey County, including a wide range of inpatient and outpatient healthcare services